 A few years ago, my family went through some growing pains.

 My girls were entering adolescence.
 I was working more.
 And my husband had his own work issues going on.

 We were all stressed, and that stress came out in our behaviors and interactions with each other.

 Lots of tension.
 Lots of yelling.
 And buckets of tears all around.
 We were all losing control and, instead of spending more time together, we were isolating ourselves from each other in order to cope.

-It was clear to my husband and me that we needed help if we were every going to get our family back on track.
+It was clear to my husband and me that we needed to get our family back on track.

-We read some amazing books and blogs that helped us change out mindset and habits in some areas.
+We talked to counselors and read some amazing books and blogs that helped us change out mindset and habits in our daily lives.

 Parenting is hard.
 Momming is hard.
 Finding ways to do “all the things” and still stay connected with everyone in the family and stay sane can feel like an unrealistic dream.

 You can create your own family bucket list of activities to do each season.

 Or, maybe just try to squeeze little moments of fun into the simple mundane moments of the day.